- Durable, stylish frame (12 pounds) with large seat area, multi-position recline, and 5 point safety harness

 - Extra large storage basket and rear storage pocket

-Summer Infant 2014 3D Lite Convenience Stroller, Tangerine (Discontinued by Manufacturer) Reviews
+Summer Infant 2014 3D Lite Convenience Stroller, Black (Older Version) Reviews

 Whenever I buy something, I read all the reviews and research A LOT.
 And even then I’m not sure I’m making the right decision.
 There aren’t that many reviews for the Summer 3d Lite as it seems fairly new to the market, so I thought I’d try and do a comparative review in the hopes of helping.